MichelSaremi/RPG-characters-V2/README.md

 You can equip armor by typing:

-equip armor,armor name,slot
+equip armor, armor name, slot

 (slot can be either Head, Body or Legs)

 Example:

-equip armor,bronze plate,body
+equip armor, bronze plate, body

 ---------------------------------------------